Welcome to Anthem! We're happy you’re here.

 Note: You need to renew your benefits each year.
 You’ll get a notice in the mail when it’s time to renew.
 If you move, make sure you give the state your new address.
-You can report changes through or contact your MyACCESS account county or tribal IM Agency.
+You can report changes through your MyACCESS account or contact your county or tribal IM Agency.

 5. Complete your Health Needs Assessment

 As a new member, you may be asked to fill out a Health Needs Assessment.
 It’s a short questionnaire that will help us connect you to care and doctors that fit your needs.
 If you have questions, call us at 1-855-690-7800 (TTY 711).